 Most new ASUS routers, however, support VPN client mode.
 These include the more economical RT-AC52U right up to the premium RT-AC3200.
 Other routers, like TP-link, D-Link, or Netgear routers, also offer great VPN support.

 The level of encryption (VPN protocol) on the different models varies widely.
 Some ASUS routers only accept Point-to-Point Tunneling Protocol (PPTP), while others can set up OpenVPN or Shadowsocks connections.
 You might want to make sure you know what is included before buying one.

 Install a VPN firmware on your router

-If you already have a router and it is not VPN-enabled, you may flash it with a VPN firmware, meaning that you may install an operating system that is able to deal with VPN connections.
-This is a DIY option and it is slightly more difficult.
+If you already have a router and it is not VPN-enabled, you may flash it with VPN firmware, meaning that you may install an operating system that can deal with VPN connections.
+This is a DIY option, and it is slightly more difficult.